mosmith3asu/risky_navigation/src/algorithms/AutoEncoder/README.md

   Predicted next_action
 ```

+---

+## Analogy: How the AutoEncoder Works in This Project

+Think of the autoencoder as a two-person team working with a book:

+- **Original Data (Book):** The agent's current state, previous action, and goal are like the full book.
+- **Encoder (Summarizer):** Reads the book and writes a short summary (the latent vector).
+- **Bottleneck (Summary):** The compressed, essential information about the situation.
+- **Decoder (Rewriter):** Takes the summary and tries to write the next action the agent should take (like rewriting the next page of the book).
+- **Goal:** The predicted next action (rewritten page) should match the real next action (original page) as closely as possible.

+In this project, the autoencoder is not reconstructing the original input, but is reconstructing (predicting) the next action that should be taken, given the current situation.
+It learns the “essence” of how to act in the environment, just like a good summary captures the essence of a book.

+---

 ## Usage
 - Run `train.py` to train the autoencoder.
 - Run `test.py` to evaluate the trained model.